-If you love eggnog, these eggnog cheesecake bars give you that flavor without being overpowering.
-Both adults and kids are going to love the sweet smooth taste of this cheesecake bar.
+Plus, if you love eggnog, these bars give you that flavor without being overpowering.
+Both adults and kids are going to love the sweet smooth taste of this dessert.

-You can also use eggnog to make a tasty overnight Baked Eggnog French Toast Casserole.
+And, if you have leftover eggnog, you can also use eggnog to make a tasty overnight Baked Eggnog French Toast Casserole.
 Also, if you are looking for a truly special cheesecake recipe, be sure to try my Amaretto Mascarpone Cheesecake.
-And if you want a no-bake treat, try my no-bake Lemon Mascarpone Cheesecake.
+And if you want a no-bake treat, try my no-bake Lemon Mascarpone Cheesecake is a fan favorite!

 You can make these bars a standard 9 x 9 inch baking pan.
 To make serving simple, I suggest lining the pan with foil (leaving an overhang) so you can easily remove the bars from the pan when they are set.
 Spray the foil with nonstick cooking spray to ensure that the bars don’t stick.